KhaledAshrafH/MPI-Student-Grade-Checker/README.md

 # Student-Success-Check
-MPI program that takes the input of a group of students in their grades and check who has succeeded and who has not, and knows the ratio of success to failure.
+MPI program that takes the input of a group of students in their grades and check who has succeeded and who has not, and knows the ratio of success to failure (parallel processing).
 <br>

 # Master process (rank 0)